 The trough will have five faucets that are accessible from either side.
 A center pipe will feed the faucets that sit up in the sink.

 For the installation of the faucets, a paid contractor will locate the hardware and supervise the project.
 Experienced volunteers will do the installation.

-Water will be collected from the roof to fill the jojo, and waste water will be drained to a surrounding area.
+Water will be collected from the roof to fill the Jojo, and wastewater will be drained into the surrounding area.

 The project is being carried out under the direction of Mr. Linda, the school principal.
 He has recruited parents and other community people to volunteer the labor.

 Water Charity funds will be used to purchase the materials, including the jojo, trough, piping, fixtures, fittings, sink, roofing, and concrete.